 3. How do I know what speed I need?

-- 20 to 40 Mbps for working from home and/or gaming for 1 to 3 users
+- 20 to 40 Mbps for working from home and/or gaming for one to three users

-- 100 Mbps for working from home and/or gaming for 2 to 5 users
+- 100 Mbps for working from home and/or gaming for two to five users

-- 500 Mbps and higher for a full house (5 users+) working from home, gaming, 4K streaming and using smart home devices
+- 500 Mbps and higher for a full house (five or more users) working from home, gaming, 4K streaming and using smart home devices

 4. Are there data limits?
 If there are, what is the penalty for going over?